Syncleus/peak/README.rst

 Running the app
 ===============

-Right now the setup.py has a few bugs in it.
-So you can either try to fix it, wait for us to fix it, or simply install the prerequsites manually.
-The following is a list of the preequsites that need to be installed.

-    pynmea2 >= 1.4.2
-    pyserial >= 2.7
-    requests >= 2.7.0
-    cachetools >= 1.1.5
+Install the application using pip:

+    pip install apex-radio

-The application is written for python 3 specifically, it may not work with python 2.
-Once installed copy the apex.cfg.example file over to apex.cfg in the same directory, then edit the file and replace it with your details.
-Next just run the application with the following command.
+The application is written for python 2 or 3.
+Once installed copy the apex.conf.example file over to apex.conf in the /etc directory, then edit the file and replace it with your details.
+Next just run the application with the following command.:

-    python ./apex.py
+    apex

 There isn't much to the application right now, so thats all you should need to run it.
 Digipeating will occur automatically and respond to the WIDEN-n paradigm as well as your own callsign.
 Cross-band repeating is enabled right